-Rio Rancho (55,978).
-This Albuquerque suburb was the 3rd fastest growing city in New Mexico because it offers residents lower taxes, lower crime rates and cheaper land to build houses.
+Rio Rancho (87,521).
+This Albuquerque suburb is the fastest growing city in New Mexico because it offers residents lower taxes, lower crime rates and cheaper land to build houses.

 New Mexico offers a traditional line of home loans to consumers.
 Here is a list of home loans that New Mexico lenders offer to consumers:

 These loans are usually recognized in New Mexico as mortgage instruments (source).
 This is true because unless a homebuyer explicitly allows a deed of trust to go into effect, the homebuyer may opt to use a mortgage contract to govern the terms of the loan.

 The reason for this is there are several state laws that govern home loans that recognize them as either being mortgages or deeds of trust.
 Since the New Mexico judicial system has not reached a clear agreement, it is possible for some home loans to be governed by New Mexico deeds of trust laws.
 This does not happen often in New Mexico, but it is something to consider if you are on the market for a foreclosed property in New Mexico.

 Furthermore, most New Mexico home loans have recourse methods that give the lender an opportunity to fully recover home loan proceeds.
 This means that if a house goes into foreclosure, the borrower is required to make up any difference between the auction price and the original amount of the loan.